Using Data Security Manager with Databricks

 For more information, refer to the Introduction to Databricks Notebooks documentation.

-• Method 2 - Python User-defined functions (UDFs): They allow for secure and governed execution of Python code through SQL functions.
-By integrating UDFs with the Fortanix DSM API, perform tokenization operations to redact email and phone information from JSON strings, returning the redacted string and preventing unauthorized access.
+• Method 2 - Python UDFs: These allow for secure and governed execution of Python code through SQL functions.
+By integrating UDFs with the Fortanix DSM API, you can perform tokenization operations to redact email and phone information from JSON strings, returning the redacted string and preventing unauthorized access.

 NOTE

-Python UDF is currently in public preview mode and supports both tokenization and detokenization operations.
+Python UDFs are currently in public preview mode and support both tokenization and detokenization operations.

-For more information, refer to the Introduction to User-defined functions (UDFs) in Unity Catalog documentation.
+For more information, refer to the User-defined functions (UDFs) in Unity Catalog documentation.

 3.0 Prerequisites